dipakamble2311/Boston_House_Price_Prediction/README.md

         - B        1000(Bk - 0.63)^2 where Bk is the proportion of black people by town
         - LSTAT    % lower status of the population
         - MEDV     Median value of owner-occupied homes in $1000's

-    :Missing Attribute Values: None

-This dataset was taken from the StatLib library which is maintained at Carnegie Mellon University.

-The Boston house-price data has been used in many machine learning papers that address regression problems.